 Be sure to bury your food waste deep in the middle of the pile.
 Cover these wastes with grass, leaves or damp newspaper.

 There are large pieces in my compost that don’t seem to be decomposing

 Break down waste into smaller pieces, particularly woody materials and egg shells, before adding them to the bin.
 You can also use these materials as the base layer for your next compost pile.

 Find more resources and answers to other questions from the Montana DEQ website.

 The Compost Demonstration Garden has moved from the landfill to the FVCC campus.
 It has a wide variety of different home compost bins and information about the pros and cons of each style.

 To find the Compost Garden

 From Hutton Ranch Rd: At the roundabout behind Walmart, take the exit to the east.
 It will become a dirt road almost immediately.
 Follow the road around and stay to the right once you enter the logger sports area.
 Take a right onto the next dirt road and drive south until the road widens.
 You’ll see the Compost Garden and shed to your left.
 Click here for a map to the Compost Garden.
 Note: the gate to the logger sports area is locked after 5:00pm and on most weekends.

-If you are interested in learning more or volunteering, please contact the Waste Not Project at 756-8993.
+If you are interested in learning more or volunteering, please contact the Citizens for a Better Flathead at (406) 756-8993.